-Working on Pat and Donnie's farm for five weeks was very interesting and I learned a lot about dairy farming.
-I would have liked to observed robotic milking on a neighboring farm, but there was not the time to do that.
+Working on Pat and Donnie's farm for five weeks in 2016 was very interesting and I learned a lot about dairy farming.
 Dairy farming is certainly not easy, and I learned from my sister and her experiences that all farmers have to endure a lot of pain and suffering just to make ends meet.
 The great thing, however, is that you are your own boss and very close to the beauty of nature.

 Articles Related to My Sister's Farm